20-2022 – Marcia Selsor – Soluble Salts in Low Fire Saggers

-In this hands-on workshop Marcia Selsor will share her vast experience of alternative firing processes specifically using soluble salts.
-We will experiment with sagger and firing in combination with terra sigillata and the use of sulphates, salts and soaking organic materials as colorants, obtaining beautiful designs and colors in delicate hues.
+In this hands-on workshop Marcia Selsor will share her vast experience of alternative firing processes.
+We will experiment with sagger and firing in combination with terra sigillata and the use of salts and soaking organic materials as colorants, obtaining beautiful designs and colors in delicate hues.
+We will also make work to be fired in saggers for soluble salts and Obvara which requires exploring textural surfaces and sculptural forms.

 Throughout the workshop, Marcia Selsor will demonstrate the processes and assist participants in mastering the techniques.
 All results obtained will be discussed and analysed indepth.